FAQs about the California Consumer Privacy Act:

 - How long will it take to complete my request?
-We will respond within 45 days of your request.
-If we need more time, we may take a one-time extension for an additional 45-days to complete your request.
-We will let know if we need to do this.
+We will respond within 45 calendar days of your request.
+If we need more time, we may take a one-time extension for an additional 45 calendar days to complete your request.
+We will let know if an extension is necessary.

-What is Cookie Synching and why is it used?
+What is Cookie Matching and why is it used?

 What are my rights regarding non-discrimination?

 California adopted a new law, the California Consumer Privacy Act, that defines the sale of personal information as the sharing of personal information to another business or third party for monetary or other valuable consideration.
-In other words, any time we are compensated for sharing your personal information with another company, or if the third party uses the personal information for any purpose other than to provide the service for which we shared it, California considers that a sale.
-We haven’t sold your personal information for monetary consideration, but we do benefit from sharing your information in two scenarios, advertising technology and when we share data within our corporate family of companies.
+In other words, any time we receive a benefit for sharing your personal information with another company, or if the third party uses the personal information for any purpose other than to provide the service for which we shared it, California considers that a sale.
+We haven’t sold your personal information for money, but we do benefit from sharing your information in two scenarios, advertising technology and when we share data within our corporate family of companies.

 - Advertising Technology: We partner with advertising companies (like third party ad servers, advertising agencies, technology vendors, providers of sponsored content, research firms, and other companies) to improve our site’s performance and appeal and help us to provide more customized advertising and marketing for our customers.
 We give pseudonymous information (such as device identifier, type of device, IP addresses, cookies and other information associated with your browsing) to the advertising companies and allow them to use it to refine their online marketing models and algorithms.
 In turn, the benefit we receive is that we can better reach the audience we want to market to, which may lead to better revenue for us because we’re serving more effective ads.